supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/tag/README.md

 ### Example

-Assing tag `train` to all images in train dataset.
+Assign tag `train` to all images in train dataset.
 You can use `If` node to split images by different conditions and assign different tags.

 <table>
 <tr>